giuliaschneider/Trichotracking/README.md

 -----

 ### a) Preprocess data
-The bash or python scripts in the folder [bin/preprocess](bin/preprocess) preprocess the experimental image sequence.
+The scripts in the folder [bin/preprocess](bin/preprocess) clean the experimental image sequence.

   1) **Rename and move images**